-A lightening arrestor safely releases the lightening into the ground and prevents the damage it could possibly do to the data logger and sensors.
-Lightening generates high surge because of which data logger and sensors might get burnt.
-Considering the high cost of sensors and data logger, installing a lightening arrestor is a very cost effective solution.
+A lightning arrestor safely releases the lightning into the ground and prevents the damage it could possibly do to the data logger and sensors.
+Lightning generates high surge because of which data logger and sensors might get burnt.
+Considering the high cost of sensors and data logger, installing a lightning arrestor is a very cost-effective solution.
 It will also prevent the loss of data because of damage to the WMS.

 As per our experience, lightenings do cause serious damage to the weather monitoring station.
 We have not received a single incidence of damage due to lightening at sites having a lightening arrestor installed.

-Rains increase the chances of short-circuits which damage PLC which results in damage to sensors and data loggers.
+Rains increase the chances of short-circuits which damage PLC which results in damage to data loggers and sensors.
 It is very important to take precautions to avoid short circuits.
 At the same time, instead of using power from AC source, using a DC panel based independent power supply for WMS will certainly reduce the chances of short circuit and will bring down the quantum of losses happening on account of short circuits.

 Even though the data logger comes with an IP65 enclosure, many times, because of human error or negligence it is not closed properly.
 Even a slight gap will allow dust and water to go in and damage the data logger.
-It is therefore necessary that operators and plant personnel are made aware of importance of closing the enclosures and locking them properly.
+It is, therefore, necessary that operators and plant personnel are made aware of the importance of closing the enclosures and locking them properly.